To enable the achievement of the PZU Group’s strategic goals for 2016-2020, 12 initiatives were pursued in the following four areas:

 - utilize the changes ensuing from the reform of the pension system - Employee Capital Schemes;

 - growth the net result on asset management.

-Metric: third party assets under management (PLN billion), net result on asset management (PLN million).
+Metrics: third party assets under management (PLN billion), net result on asset management (PLN million).

-Net result on third party asset management
+Net result on third party asset management (in PLN million)

 #9 Implementation of a new „moje.pzu.pl” portal